Security-Onion-Solutions/securityonion-docs/suricata.rst

 - Check the Suricata log for additional clues.

+- Check the :ref:`filebeat`, :ref:`logstash`, and :ref:`elasticsearch` logs for any pipeline issues that may be preventing the alerts from being written to the ``so-ids`` indices.

 - Try installing a simple import node (perhaps in a VM) following the steps in the :ref:`first-time-users` section and see if you get alerts there.
 If so, compare the working system to the non-working system and determine where the differences are.

 Stats